tiyafrancy/leaflet-challenge/README.md

-                  Data markers reflects the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+Data markers reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+Earthquakes with higher magnitudes appeared in larger size and earthquakes with greater depth appeared in darker color.

-This result page looks like the following image:
+The result page looks like the following image:

 ![Screenshot of the result page](https://github.com/user-attachments/assets/4d9320aa-370e-4cde-99c9-30aeb3bbd027)